Aarzoo: Plot

-In a twist of fate, after a few years the police reveal that Vijay is very much alive, and after his recovery he goes back to the UK to reclaim Pooja.
+In a twist of fate, after a few years, the police reveal that Vijay is very much alive, and after his recovery, he goes back to the UK to reclaim Pooja.
 Pooja is overjoyed to see him, but when Vijay sees that Pooja is happily married to Amar, he misunderstands the situation and believes societal rumours about Amar – that he had planned Vijay's aviation accident so that he could marry Pooja.
 Vijay becomes so hostile towards Amar that he gangs up with Kailashnath, an old enemy of Amar's father who had killed him, and sets out for revenge by setting fire to Amar's factories and kidnapping Pooja's son, not knowing that the boy is his own son.
 Even though Pooja attempts to explain that she married Amar in order to give her child a father figure, Vijay continues to believe in the rumours about Amar.
-Dayashankar reveals that he plotted the murder of Vijay to Pooja and Amar who are extremely shocked.
+Dayashankar reveals that he plotted the murder of Vijay to Pooja and Amar, who are extremely shocked.

-Vijay teams up with Kailashnath and kidnaps Rahul, not knowing that it is his own son.
-Then after learning the truth, he helps get his son back.

-Finally, Vijay, Dayashankar, and Amar begin to cook up a plan to retrieve Vijay's son from Kailashnath.
+Vijay, Dayashankar, and Amar cook up a plan to protect the safety of Vijay's son, Rahul, from Kailashnath.
 When they all finally get near Kailashnath and his gang, Kailashnath shoots Amar multiple times, but Amar uses his body as a shield to protect the child, whereupon Dayashankar intervenes to shoot Kailashnath to death.
 Amar slowly passes away, surrounded by a sobbing Pooja, a regretful Vijay, their rescued son, and a saddened Dayashankar.
 Pooja and Vijay reconcile and honour Amar after his death.